cbkow/Union-MacOS-Quick-Actions/README.md

 These installer scripts will install several custom quick actions in MacOS.
 The installation is streamlined, and user variables are mostly installed automatically via Automator actions.

-Installs: *FFMPEG, IINA, ExifTool, Rysnc, Progress, and Watch.*
+The scripts install: *FFMPEG, IINA, ExifTool, Rysnc, Progress, and Watch.*
-Dependancies: *Adobe After Effects, Adobe Premiere*
+Dependancies: *Adobe After Effects, Adobe Premiere.*

 Most of these Quick Actions use a command-line application to monitor progress.
 They will open a Terminal window and provide updates every 2 seconds for every long action.